-Since 2002, the Vermont Public Access Greeter Program has expanded operation to access points at 32 lakes and ponds statewide, and those numbers are increasing annually.
-The total number of inspected watercraft has increased since the programs inception, with 404 inspected in 2002 to 29,734 in 2019.
-In 2019, Greeters intercepted and removed 497 instances of aquatic invasive species, roughly 59% of recorded intercepts.
-A large number of intercepts were Eurasian watermilfoil; this is similar to what was found in 2018.
+Since 2002, the Vermont Public Access Greeter Program has expanded operation to accesspoints at 32 lakes and ponds statewide, and those numbers are increasing annually.
+The total number of inspected watercrafts has increased since the program's inception, with 404 inspected in 2002 to 41,599 in 2020.
+In 2020, Greeters intercepted and removed 666 instances of aquatic invasive species.
+A large number of intercepts were Eurasian watermilfoil; this is similar to what was found in 2019.

 Boat Access Greeter Duties